-In this article, I’m going to show you how and why we gained buy-in from leadership, built the best team to work through the project and worked through some key exercises to ensure we picked the best solution for our needs.
+In this article, I’m going to show you how and why we gained buy-in from leadership, built the best team to work through the project and worked through some key exercises to ensure we picked the right systems for our needs.

 Recently, our team switched CRM systems.
 After several other software changes in the past, we wanted to do things differently this time around.
 Here’s core things you’ll need to know if you are switching from any existing software system:

 When we started the decision-making process, we wanted to make sure our leadership team fully understood why we wanted to make these changes and gain their full support.
 I will say, with this software switch, it wasn’t hard to make that case.

 They completely agreed that changes needed to take place, but of course we know that’s not always the case.
 In that event, you need to have key points as to why your current solution is not supporting your firm as a whole.